Day 01:Arrive at Kathmandu airport.

 A day is spent here hiking around to acclimatize.
 Namche Bazaar is the main center in the Khumbu region and has shops, restaurants, a bakery, a hotel with hot showers, and electric power.

 Day 05:Namche Bazaar- Dole 4,090m.6 hours trek

 A short climb to the top of the village then walks through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
 After Mungla the trail first descends to Phortse Thanga and ascends further to the village of Dole.

 The trail climbs all the way to Luza through scrub juniper's long side of the valley high above the river and then crosses the sandy slopes until reaching the village of Machhermo where it is believed that a Yeti killed several yaks and attacked Sherpa women earlier.

 Day 07:Machhermo- Gokyo lake 4,750m.
 5 hours trek

-The trail climbs up to the moraine following small stream which comes to a small lake then to the Fangka settlement.
-From here the trail climbs to the Ngozumpa glaciers then reach to the second lake and finally up to the isolated Gokyo lake through the jumble of rocks and boulder.
+The trail climbs up to the moraine following a small stream which comes to a small lake and then to the Fangka settlement.
+From here the trail climbs to the Ngozumpa glaciers then reach the second lake and finally up to the isolated Gokyo lake through the jumble of rocks and boulders.

 Day 08:Climb Gokyo RI 5357m.3 hours trek